 However, you cannot lie about or exaggerate any information you provide to your insurance company.
 You must explain the facts clearly and straightforward.
 An insurer may deny your claim if it finds out you have embellished your story or provided false information to an adjuster.

-Experienced Car Accident Attorneys
+Then Contact Our Experienced Auto Accident Attorneys

 Although car accidents are often overwhelming, following these steps may help you recover the compensation you deserve.